Getting a survey is one of the most important things you can do when preparing to buy a property. But which one do you

 We offer two main types of survey:

-As a rule, if you're buying an older property, one that's had significant building work, or one you plan to do building work on, then a Building Survey is a great choice.
+As a rule, if you're buying an older property, one that's had significant building work, or one you plan to do building work on, then a Building Survey (Level 3 Survey) is what you'll need.
 It's more in depth and will highlight issues as well as the cost of potential works done to fix things.

-A HomeBuyer Report is more basic, though still appropriate for the majority of properties.
+A HomeBuyer Report (Level 2 Survey) is more basic, but is the most appropriate for the majority of properties.

 The table below outlines what's covered in both the HomeBuyer Report and Building Survey.
 You can also chat with a Chartered Surveyor to see what their recommendation for the property is.
 This can help you avoid picking the wrong survey and being denied.